rocky/python-uncompyle6/README.rst

 make control-flow detection harder, lacking the more sophisticated control-flow analysis that is planned.
 We'll see.

 Currently, not all Python magic numbers are supported.
 Specifically in some versions of Python, notably Python 3.6, the magic number has changes several times within a version.

-**We support only released versions, not candidate versions.** Note, however, that the magic of a released version is usually the same as the *last* candidate version prior to release.
+**We support only released versions, not candidate versions.** Note, however, that the magic of a released version is usually the same as the *last* candidate version before release.

 There are also customized Python interpreters, notably Dropbox, which use their own magic and encrypt bytecode.
-With the exception of Dropbox's old Python 2.5 interpreter, this kind of thing is not handled.
+Except for Dropbox's old Python 2.5 interpreter, this kind of thing is not handled.

 We also don't handle PJOrion_ or otherwise obfuscated code.
 For